gwgundersen/anno/README.md

-# Anno - simple, fast, local note-taking software
+# Anno - simple, local, portable note-taking software

 ## Why use Anno?

 There are many note-taking apps.
 How is Anno different?
 Anno is a local, web server-based user interface on top of [Markdown](https://daringfireball.net/projects/markdown/) files in a given directory.
-See a screenshot below.
 It makes writing, organizing, and searching through those files easy.
 That's it.
 There are many benefits to this approach:

 - **Own your data.** Writing things down is an investment in your future.
 Rather than have your notes siloed by a company in a possibly proprietary text format, your data lives in plaintext files on your machine.
 If you use Anno for a while and then stop, no worries.
-Your data, Markdown files, is human-readable, easily portable to other tools, and convertable to other formats (see [Pandoc](https://pandoc.org/)).
+Your data, Markdown files, is human-readable, easily portable to other tools, and programmatically convertable to other formats (see [Pandoc](https://pandoc.org/)).

 - **Organize notes naturally.** Most note-taking apps create a new organizational system for your notes that is distinct from your filesystem.
 This forces you to store your notes separately from related files.
 Anno only works with `.anno.md` files in the current working directory, allowing you to organize your notes using your filesystem.
 Furthermore, all files with `labels` in the [YAML](https://yaml.org/)-style front matter can be viewed in their respective collections, making intra-directory organization easy without touching your underlying directory structure.